 A Christmas Carol is a character story, and here we see Ebenezer Scrooge’s evolution from a cold, miserly person to a selfless person who cares.

 There are a few ways that you can modify a character in your story:

 - Change – your character turns from a regular person into a hero (Frodo)

 - Growth – your character becomes a better person (Scrooge)

 - Demise – your character becomes a worse person (Michael Corleone)

 When it comes to the character arc, this is also not a one-way street.
-Throughout one’s life, a person might find himself on a growth path for twenty years, then something happens, and the rest of life is a downward spiral.
+A person might find themselves on a growth path for twenty years, then something happens, and the rest of life is a downward spiral.
 That in itself could be an interesting story to tell.

 James Scott Bell wrote in his Plot and Structure, “As opposed to the plotline, the character arc is a description of what happens to the inside of the character over the course of the story.”
 He goes on and provides us with a simple list to follow this arc:

 When you work on your characters’ arc, try to follow this simple forward-looking list.
-Your arc should span the entire novel (or even more, an entire series) and should be clear enough so that readers can understand it.
+Your arc should span the entire novel (or even more, an entire series) and should be clear enough to understand it.

 Create a Character With Alignment